The Surveyor General offers travellers a unique place to visit, refresh themselves and enjoy the historic feel of one of Australia’s greatest pubs.

 Enter the Bistro through the old stone walls and corridors of the Inn, or from the welcoming beer garden or verandah.
 The wall hangings and display cabinets hold memorabilia of the early days of the inn.

-The Bush Ranger’s Bistro caters for wedding receptions, parties, and functions up to 150 people.
-We also have a private dining room for 30.
-The Bush Ranger’s Bistro is fully licensed.
+We have a private dining room for 30.
+Bistro 1834 is fully licensed.
 Our cellar has one of the best regional lists in the Southern Highlands, including the best from the local wineries.

 Drink a bit of history.

 The original building had fallen into disrepair by the middle of this century, and efforts were made to preserve it.